 Our immune system does a remarkable job in defending us from disease every single day, sometimes it fails.
 Enhancing it and keeping it functioning well, requires balance and harmony in our nutrition, our lifestyle, and the psychological stress in our life.
 General healthy-living strategies are a good way to start giving your immune system the upper hand, choosing prevention above cure.

 For a more tailored approach it is always best to consult an Ayurvedic Practitioner who can diagnose and formulate a personalised plan for you.
-Contact us or to find a Practitioner close to you contact the Ayurvedic Practitioners Association https://apa.uk.com/
+Contact us to book a consultation with our Ayurvedic Practitioner or to find a Practitioner close to you contact the Ayurvedic Practitioners Association https://apa.uk.com/

 Up next: Cleansing the ayurvedic way